+8.10.1 Virtual-8086 Mode Extensions

-8.11.1 Virtual-8086 The virtual-8086-mode extensions (VME) enable performance Mode Extensions The virtual-8086 mode extensions (VME) enable performance enhancements for 8086 programs running as protected tasks in virtual-8086 mode.
+The virtual-8086-mode extensions (VME) enable performance enhancements for 8086 programs running as protected tasks in virtual-8086 mode.
 These extensions are enabled by setting CR4.VME (bit 0) to 1.
 The extensions enabled by CR4.VME are: